 8. Alcohol mouthwash

 People use mouthwash to get fresher breath, but some ingredients can actually lead to oral problems like dry mouth.
+You can very improve your relationship if you listen to our advice on the http://lovetopivot.com.
 One such ingredient that is commonly found in many traditional mouth rinse products is alcohol.
 Do note that alcohol is a drying agent—it can reduce or even completely eliminate the amount of saliva being produced by the mouth, resulting in dry mouth.

 9. Medical conditions